yfourel-vossloh/enki/README.md

 docker run -it --rm ghcr.io/siemaapplications/enki:<tag> --server <mqtt broker hostname>
 ```
 > :bulb: in the above commands, replace `<tag>` and `<mqtt broker hostname>` with the appropriate values.
+> `mqtt broker hostname` should be the ip of the docker network interface if a broker is running on the host.